-1. Relational databases lack flexibility; they don’t work efficiently with semi-structured or unstructured data, so they aren’t a good fit for large loads and IoT analytics.
+- Lack of flexibility.
+Relational databases don’t work efficiently with semi-structured or unstructured data, so they aren’t a good fit for large loads and IoT analytics.

-2. When a relational database becomes complex, it becomes harder to share information from one large system to another.
+- When the data structure becomes complex, it becomes harder to share information from one large data-driven software solution to another.
 At big institutions, relational databases often grow independently in separate divisions.

-These drawbacks forced developers to search for alternatives to relational databases.
-As a result, NoSQL and NewSQL databases emerged.
+These drawbacks have forced developers to search for alternatives to relational databases.
+As a result, NoSQL and NewSQL databases have emerged.

 NoSQL databases, also called non-relational or distributed databases, serve as an alternative to relational databases.
-In contrast to relational databases, NoSQL databases can store and process unstructured data, giving developers more flexibility and scalability.
+They can store and process unstructured data (data from social media, photos, MP3 files, etc.), offering developers more flexibility and greater scalability.